Egypt–Russia relations: History

-Intergovernmental relations improved after the fall of Communism in the USSR, and Russia's appearance as an independent political actor.
+Intergovernmental relations improved after the fall of communism and the breakup of the USSR, and Russia's appearance as an independent political actor.

-In April 2005, the Russian President, Vladimir Putin, visited Egypt, and Egyptian President Hosni Mubarak visited Russia in April 2008.
+In April 2005, Russian President Vladimir Putin visited Egypt, and Egyptian President Hosni Mubarak visited Russia in April 2008.
 Both countries agreed to work together to help Egypt create a nuclear program which is mostly for civilian purposes.
 In May 2013, Egyptian President Mohamed Morsi visited Russia.